 The E.I. seeks to assist students in developing their skills in writing.
 This is an important part of TH601.
-Students who need or desire additional assistance may contact, or may be referred to, Writing Specialist Dr. Kimberly McManus (eiwriting@stmarys.edu).
-Students whose performance on the Academic Skills Assessment or in class work suggests the need for writing assistance may be required to work with the

-Writing Specialist and/or take a non-credit remedial course in academic writing and reading (or equivalent workshops) to continue at the E.I.
+Students who need or desire additional assistance may contact, or may be referred to, the Director of the Center for Academic Resiliency & Success (CARS), Dr. Pat Fosarelli (eiwriting@stmarys.edu).
+Students whose performance on the Academic Skills Assessment or in class work suggests the need for writing assistance may be required to work with Dr. Fosarelliand/or take a non-credit remedial course in academic writing and reading (or equivalent workshops) to continue at the E.I.